nativescript-vue/nativescript-vue.org/content/docs/en/routing/manual-routing.md

 });
 ```

-For more information about the options that you can pass, see [the documentation for `NavigationEntry`](https://docs.nativescript.org/api-reference/interfaces/_ui_frame_.navigationentry).
+For more information about the options that you can pass, see [`NavigationEntry`](https://docs.nativescript.org/api-reference/interfaces/_ui_frame_.navigationentry).

 ### `$navigateBack`